-Note: For information on available apps, supported smartphone devices and troubleshooting tips please visit the Ford website.
+Note: For information about available apps, supported devices and troubleshooting, please refer to the local Ford website.

-Note: Availability of SYNC AppLink enabled Apps will vary by region.
+Note: Availability of SYNC AppLink enabled apps vary by region.

 Note: Make sure you have an active account for the app that you have downloaded.
 Some apps work automatically with no setup.
 Other apps want you to configure your personal settings and personalize your experience by creating stations or favorites.
 We recommend you do this at home or outside of your vehicle.